ethanpyth/MiniGame/README.md

 ## Features
 Adding to all personnages :
 * the experiences and the level
-* the strength
+* the strength when the level is increased
 * the limitation of the number of beats to 3
 * decreasing the damages each time of signing in of the user